marawanokasha/thesis-benchmark/README.md

     autossh -ND localhost:1024 lmu-remote &

 Then use FoxyProxy add-on for firefox to use this socks proxy to access GUI websites like ipython

+### For making virtual envs for a spcific python version

+    mkvirtualenv thesis-env2 -p /usr/bin/python2.7